Gabriele Lucci

 I worked for the Openpolis Foundation, supporting their editorial team by developing multiple web applications and toolkits using Python and Django.

-Those are the most relevant projects I worked on:
+Those are the most relevant projects I was involed in:

 Full stack developer